vanessaycui/snake-game/README.md

 * Static food (increases score by 1 point)
 * Top scores will be stored in the user's localStorage in their browser

+## **SPECIAL CONDITIONS**
-***Please note: SNAKE is optimized for playing in a Chrome browser window with a minimum width of 600px and minimum height of 810px.
-User will need access to a keyboard with arrow keys!
-Stay tuned for a mobile-friendly version of this game in the near future!***
+* SNAKE is optimized for playing in a Chrome browser window with a minimum width of 600px and minimum height of 810px.
+* Player will need access to a keyboard with arrow keys!

+***Stay tuned for a mobile-friendly version of this game in the near future!***

 <hr>